Attention:DMI now offers fully funded one year ACS positions

 · AASLT School OIC

 · CLDT III OIC at the Royal Military Academy at Sandhurst (RMAS)

 We encourage interested candidates to explore the DMI page to learn more about the organization and potential opportunities.

 Who DMI Hires:

-DMI is currently in transition from hiring the predominance of our staff and faculty directly from the force to hiring all incoming officers through the Advanced Civil Schooling (ACS) program.
-This transition is expected to take 3-4 years to complete and therefore we will continue to look for highly qualified personnel directly from the force.
-Though we do not require an advanced degree for potential candidates in this category, a strong record of military performance is required.
+DMI primarily hires all incoming officers through the Advanced Civil Schooling (ACS) program.
+We will likely have a few direct hire positions each year and will therefore continue to look for highly qualified personnel directly from the force.
+We will require an advanced degree for potential candidates in this category in addition to a strong record of military performance.
 DMI will continue to hire NCOs directly from the force.
 There is no advance degree program established at this time for incoming NCOs.

 DMI values diversity and looks to hire from a variety of backgrounds and branches as most positions are Branch Immaterial (01A) and Combat Arms Immaterial (02A).

 Available positions for Academic Year 2018 (arrive summer 2017 to start Grad Degree):